Venus Williams ($700)

 This is another example of a painting that highlights the strength and musculature female athletes can build.
 This painting is a self portrait.
 As a rower I often perform this exercise to strengthen the finish and send off of the stroke.
 The content of this work, a sport specific training exercise that strengthens forearms and biceps, helps support the idea that female athletes workout to become better competitors.
 Women, like men, like sports, enjoy overcoming pain, and want to push themselves to their limits.
 Images like this greatly contrast with the common portrayal of female athletes as weak, sexy objects, ready to be swept away by their strong male counterparts.

-"Diana" ($350)
+"Diana" (sold)

 2x3 feet oil on canvas